Mourning and Melancholia

 Mourning and Melancholia (Trauer und Melancholie) is a 1917 work of Sigmund Freud, the founder of psychoanalysis.

 In this essay, Freud argues that mourning and melancholia are similar but different responses to loss.
-In mourning, a person deals with the grief of losing of a specific love object, and this process takes place in the conscious mind.
+In mourning, a person deals with the grief of losing a specific love object, and this process takes place in the conscious mind.
 In melancholia, a person grieves for a loss they are unable to fully comprehend or identify, and thus this process takes place in the unconscious mind.
 Mourning is considered a healthy and natural process of grieving a loss, while melancholia is considered pathological.

 It has been argued by some writers that Freud's description of mourning in this work is not compatible with current models of mourning.